Waco Walks

 Time: 10:00 AM

-Got questions?: Please contact Eric Ames by email at [email protected] or Ashley Thornton by email at [email protected]
+Got Questions?: Please contact Ashley Thornton by email at [email protected]

-Accessibility: Most of the walk will be on sidewalks and city streets, but you may need to negotiate a few curbs and a few grassy patches.
+Accessibility: We will be walking mostly on streets and sidewalks, but you should be prepared to negotiate curbs and grassy patches.

 Hydration: Please bring your own water.

-Dogs: Doggies are welcome, but they MUST be on a leash and you MUST come prepared to scoop the poop!
+Dogs: Dogs are welcome, but they MUST be on a leash, and you MUST come prepared to scoop the poop!
+Also, dogs may not be allowed inside buildings.

 Weather/Cancellation Plan: We plan to walk rain or shine, so if it looks like rain, bring an umbrella.
 In the event that it is a terrible storm or something happens and we have to cancel, we will send out a note to the email list.
 To subscribe to the email list, click here: http://eepurl.com/cG7kdj.